tofflemire/tofflemire.github.io/pages/spectroscopy.md

 ### Early Results - TWA 3A
 TWA 3A is a near-equal-mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.
 Over the course of 3 orbital periods we were able to obtain 14 SALT/HRS measurements.

 The figure below presents the accretion tracing emission line H-alpha.
 Observations are ordered according to their orbital phase listed in the top right of each panel; the color-coding and number in parenthesis designates the orbit in which the observation was made.
+Following the conclusion made from <i>U</i>-band observations (also tracing the accretion rate), the H-alpha emission increases near periastron passage as models would predict for an eccentric binary.
 <img src="/local_files/Ha_all.png" width="700" ALIGN="left">